DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 1.md

 ### Procedure

 1. Measure the mass of the spring before placing any mass on it.
+2. Using the ruler to measure the length of the spring.
-2. Add the mass on the spring and wait for it to stop oscillating.
+3. Add the mass on the spring and wait for it to stop oscillating.
 When the spring stop moving measure the mass of the setup.
-3.
+4. With the mass on the spring, measure the length of the spring.
+5. Use the equatio